-To get from the Puerto Jimenez Airstrip to Lapa Rios, you will take a beautiful—albeit bumpy—45 minute trip in one of our jungle taxis.
+Once you arrive in Puerto Jimenez, our staff we will welcome you and take you to our office, right next to the airstrip.
+A cool beverage and restrooms will prepare you for departure to Lapa Rios.
+You might want to take advantage of Wi-Fi at the office.
+To get from the Puerto Jimenez Airstrip to Lapa Rios, you will take a beautiful—albeit bumpy—50 minute trip in a comfortable 4×4 vehicle.
 All the way, our drivers will point out birds, monkeys and other wildlife along the way.
-Depending on road conditions you should arrive at Lapa Rios within an hour.
 Our staff will welcome you, get you checked in and provide an eco lodge orientation: what to do/not to do, outline of our various tours and activities, explain ecotourism’s sustainable practices and answer any questions.
 If you arrive during a mealtime, feel free to proceed to the restaurant; check-in and orientation will follow.
 By the time you complete your Lapa Rios welcome, your luggage will have been delivered to your beautiful bungalow.

 Below are commonly asked questions regarding travel to Costa Rica and the Osa Peninsula for your reference.

 FREQUENTLY ASKED TRAVEL-RELATED QUESTIONS